 We have struggled with the term “natural” for supplements that come in a plastic capsule or packed in a pill that looks like it is made from chalk.
 We have started and stopped taking supplements and tested the effects on our energy level, our digestion and our mood.
 We have compared brands and prices and looked into switching to organic food vs. the cost and accessibility of supplements.

-We have found a list of superfoods (more superfoods), like apples, blueberries, turmeric and cinnamon and started putting more of them in our food (much to our children’s delight, because they love blueberries).
+We have found a list of superfoods (more superfoods), like apples, blueberries, turmeric, Goji berries and cinnamon and started putting more of them in our food (much to our children’s delight, because they love blueberries).
 We also tried Kephir.
 Some of these were cheap and easy to get, but some were rare and/or very expensive.

 Most importantly, we have felt horrible about the idea of taking pills and swallowing huge capsules, because we grew up linking that with being sick and taking medication.
 What is the point of taking something to feel better physically and worse emotionally?

 So I wanted to start a discussion today.
 I wanted to get all the parents who read this blog to work together on this and share our thoughts, knowledge and experiences with supplements for the benefit of everyone else, especially for our kids.

 So post your take on food supplements in the comment box:

 - Do you think we should use supplements?